KDE/documentation-docs-kdenlive-org/cutting_and_assembling/right_click_menu.rst

 * :menuselection:`Disable clip` will disable the clip so it will not render in the project monitor or in a final video render.
 To disable the video or audio part of an A/V clip you have to un-group the A/V clip, disable the video or audio part and group the A/V clip again.

+.. _delete_items:

+* :menuselection:`Delete Selected Item` will delete the item you have selected.
+Add to the selection: Holding down :kbd:`Shift` and click on additional items. :menuselection:`Timeline --> Current track --> Remove All Clips After Cursor` handles AV clips as 1 element, doesn't matter on which track they are.
+This function is only in the Timeline menu available this to avoid clutter.

 * :menuselection:`Extract clip` will remove the clip from the timeline and the space it occupied.